 Problem-solving skills.
 Because developers are in charge of software from beginning to end, they must be able to solve problems that arise throughout the design process.

-The median annual wage for software developers, applications was $95,510 in May 2014.
+The median annual wage for software developers is $110,140.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $56,310, and the highest 10 percent earned more than $149,480.
+The lowest 10 percent earned less than $65,210, and the highest 10 percent earned more than $170,100.

-In May 2014, the median annual wages for software developers in the top industries in which they worked were as follows:
+The median annual wages for software developers in the top industries in which they work are as follows:

-Most software developers work full time, and long hours are common.
+Most software developers work full time and additional work hours are common.

-The need for new applications on mobile devices and tablets will help increase the demand for application software developers.
+The need for new applications on smart phones and tablets will help increase the demand for applications software developers.

 The health and medical insurance and reinsurance carriers industry will need innovative software to manage new healthcare policy enrollments and administer existing policies digitally.
 As the number of people who use this digital platform increases over time, demand for software developers will grow.